NVIDIA-Merlin/models/examples/README.md

 # Merlin Models Example Notebooks

-We have created a collection of Jupyter notebooks based on different datasets.
-These example notebooks demonstrate how to use Merlin Models with TensorFlow.
+The example notebooks demonstrate how to use Merlin Models with TensorFlow on a variety of datasets.

-## Available Example Notebooks
+## Inventory

-1. **[Getting Started](01-getting-started.ipynb)**: It provides a getting started with Merlin Models.
-We will train [Facebook's DLRM](https://arxiv.org/pdf/1906.00091.pdf) architecture with only 3 commands.
+1. **[Getting Started](01-Getting-started.ipynb)**: It provides a getting started with Merlin Models by training [Facebook's DLRM](https://arxiv.org/pdf/1906.00091.pdf) architecture with only 3 commands.

-2. **[Merlin Models and NVTabular: Applying To your own dataset](02-Merlin-Models-and-NVTabular-applying-to-your-own-dataset.ipynb)**: We will take a look on the `schema` to connect ETL and training step.
+2. **[Merlin Models and NVTabular: Applying To your own dataset](02-Merlin-Models-and-NVTabular-applying-to-your-own-dataset.ipynb)**: It demonstrates how the `schema` connects the ETL and training step.
 It will help to apply Merlin Models to your own dataset structures.

-3. **[Exploring different Models](Exploring-different-models.ipynb)**: We will explore different ranking model architectures, such as [Neural Collaborative Filtering (NCF)](https://arxiv.org/pdf/1708.05031.pdf), MLP, [DRLM](https://arxiv.org/abs/1906.00091) and [Deep & Cross Network (DCN)](https://arxiv.org/pdf/1708.05123.pdf)
+3. **[Exploring different Ranking Models](03-Exploring-different-models.ipynb)**: The example will explore different ranking model architectures, such as [Neural Collaborative Filtering (NCF)](https://arxiv.org/pdf/1708.05031.pdf), MLP, [DRLM](https://arxiv.org/abs/1906.00091), and [Deep & Cross Network (DCN)](https://arxiv.org/pdf/1708.05123.pdf).

+4. **[Retrieval Model](04-Retrieval-Model.ipynb)**: It trains a [Two Tower architecture](https://dl.acm.org/doi/abs/10.1145/3366423.3380130) as a item retrieval task with Merlin Models.

 ## Running the Example Notebooks